A professional development framework for doctoral students

 Professional development is a crucial element of doctoral study, not only in supporting your research, but also as part of your longer term career development.

-You can book onto our workshops and events, sign up for development opportunities and access online resources through MyDoctoralDevelopment.
+The Doctoral College can support you with your development.
+Doctoral researchers can book onto our workshops and events, access online resources and can sign up for development opportunities through _MyDoctoralDevelopment_.

-Take part in the Three Minute Thesis (3MTĀ®) competition and develop valuable communication skills.
+Take part in the Three Minute Thesis (3MT®) competition and develop valuable communication skills.

 Find out why researchers are making time to develop their skills